nina-sal/CapstoneProject_24/README.md

 - Batting statistics with PCA (batstats24_withPCA.csv) - as above.

-- Pitch by pitch data (pitchbypitch24_cleaned.csv) - this is the cleaned dataset used in the modelling.
-It includes the seasonal statistics and principal components outputted from the PCA.
-Raw data is not included however instructions on how to download it and all cleaning/processes code is included in the “importing and cleaning” notebook.
+Pitch by pitch data is not included in this repo as the file size is too large.
+The 'importing_cleaning' notebook contains all code to download and clean it.